open-telemetry/opentelemetry-specification/specification/trace/api.md

 Implementations of this function MUST be prepared that a user calls the function only once per name+version combination (i.e. caches and re-uses the returned `Tracer` instance).
-If configuration changes should be picked up by users, these changes SHOULD be reflected in already returned objects, not only if the user calls the API to get a `Tracer` again.
+If the implementation wants configuration changes to be picked up by users, these changes SHOULD be reflected in already returned objects, not only if the user calls the API to get a `Tracer` again.